-Before he took the stage to host our Spring 2024 Health Summit & Expo, actor and health advocate Lamman Rucker chatted with Black Health Matters founder and President Roslyn Young-Daniels about what Black health means to him and where he finds inspiration.
+Before he took the stage to host our Spring 2024 Health Summit & Expo, actor and health advocate Lamman Rucker chatted with Black Health Matters founder and CEO Roslyn Young-Daniels about what Black health means to him and where he finds inspiration.
 He also shares why Black men must take care of their health and how mental health factors into it all.

 Check out their chat (and the transcript is also below).